-The Counterfeiting Act 2021 enacted on 5 July 2021 commenced on 03 August 2021.
+The Counterfeiting Act 2021 enacted on 5 July 2021 commenced on 3 August 2021.
 The Act transposes Directive 2014/62/EU of the European Parliament (Part 2), which updates and replaces Council Framework Decision 2000/383/JHA.
 The Act provides for three EU instruments that address authenticity of euro banknotes and euro coins, as well as measures that will protect the euro against counterfeiting.
-Sections 4 to 8 provide for updates to Sections 33, 34, 36, 37, 38 of the Criminal
+The Act strengthens and adds to existing offences in the Criminal Justice (Theft and Fraud Offences) Act, 2001.